juntaoJianggavin/LV-UNet/README.md

 # LLM-TransUNet
-Official Pytorch implementation of the paper ([LV-UNet: A Lightweight and Vanilla Model for Medical Image Segmentation](https://arxiv.org/abs/2408.16886)), which is published at IEEE BIBM2024 ML4BMI workshop.
+Official Pytorch implementation of the paper [LV-UNet: A Lightweight and Vanilla Model for Medical Image Segmentation](https://arxiv.org/abs/2408.16886), which is published at IEEE BIBM2024 ML4BMI workshop.

 ## Architecture
 <p align="center">